JTF project site

 Peat began to be used as fuel in Finland as early as the 19th century, and peatlands have been drained for a long time for agricultural and forestry use.
 However, the drainage of peatlands has led to a clear reduction in wetland habitats and significant carbon dioxide emissions.
 According to some sources, the proportion of natural mires is well below half of the total mire area in Finland, and in some places even significantly less.

-POPKA-project rewets the production sites
+POPKA-project rewets the peat production areas.

-The project timeline is 1.6.2024-31.12.2026
+The project timeline is 1.6.2024-31.12.2026.

 Restoration promotes many objectives